 Results of stress testing in relation to key risk sensitivities are set out below.
 The table below illustrates the absolute change in the Company's solvency coverage ratio that would result from the stresses shown.
 The impact of each stress on the value of CLG and subsidiary companies is taken into account.
-The stress is only applied where it would have a negative impact on the SCR coverage ratio.
 All other assumptions remain unchanged for each stress.